Refunds & Withdrawals

-Prior to 30 Days of Start of Classes
+Prior to Start of Classes

 If you withdraw prior to the first day of classes you receive a 100 percent refund of institutional charges and health insurance.
 All disbursed Title IV aid, institutional aid, state and other aid will be returned to the appropriate account by the college.